agilord/aws_client/generated/aws_ce_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-The Cost Explorer API enables you to programmatically query your cost and usage data.
+You can use the Cost Explorer API to programmatically query your cost and usage data.
 You can query for aggregated data such as total monthly costs or total daily usage.
-You can also query for granular data, such as the number of daily write operations for Amazon DynamoDB database tables in your production environment.
+You can also query for granular data.
+This might include the number of daily write operations for Amazon DynamoDB database tables in your production environment.

 Service Endpoint